 Simultaneously with industry, the habitual habitat and the style of life that the locals considered "truly British" were being destroyed.
 One of the first degradation of Cornwall was recorded by the writer Daphne Du Maurier.
 She lived all her life in these places and loved them very much.
 The disappearance of the traditional way, old houses, familiar landscapes - the theme of her documentary book "Enchanted Cornwall."

-Her latest novel, with the ironic title of "Rule, Britain!"
+Her latest novel with the ironic title of "Rule, Britain!"
 Became something of a bible for local nationalists.
-In this satirical anti-utopia, the US Army occupies Britain and deprives it of the remnants of sovereignty.
+In this satirical dystopia, the US army occupies Britain and deprives it of the remnants of sovereignty.
 London humbly admits defeat and fulfills all the demands of the occupiers.
 The only people who rise to fight against the invaders are the inhabitants of Cornwall.
 True Britons take up arms and begin guerrilla warfare against the Americans.
 In 1972, the novel received devastating reviews, the living classic Du Maurier at one point became "non-armored".
-However, today the theme of resistance in Cornwall is growing louder.
+However, today the theme of resistance in the small Cornwall is growing louder.